Would You Drink It?

 Our Solution: Rio Grande Water Fund

-The Nature Conservancy-led Rio Grande Water Fund is a ground-breaking project that is protecting vital forests in northern New Mexico—and the water they provide.
-We’re uniting water users and using innovative research, tools and alliances to help protect water and the natural capital we all depend on.
+Established in 2014, The Nature Conservancy-led Rio Grande Water Fund is a ground-breaking project that is protecting vital forests in northern New Mexico—and the water they provide.

 Restoring overgrown forests is a proven solution to make forests safer and healthier.
 And research shows that fighting catastrophic mega-fires and rehabilitating damaged areas afterward can cost tens of millions of dollars.
 The bottom line is simple: Restoring forests now is a smarter investment.